poulainv/tottem/README.md

 ├──── scenes # different parts of the application ├────── moduleName # Auth | Profile | Me ...
 ├──────── components # module components. **Each** components can specify its own specific components, queries, ...
-├──────── queries.gql # All data queries and mutation are written in gql files ├──────── hooks.ts # Most of the reusable logic is written in hooks ├──────── index.tsx # Main scene file
+├──────── queries.gql # All data queries and mutations are written in gql files ├──────── hooks.ts # Most of the reusable logic is written in hooks ├──────── index.tsx # Main scene file
 ├──────── View.tsx # Sometime stateless component are isolated in View file for clarity or reusability